OJB-Quantum/Critical-Questions/README.md

 (I developed this table from a list compiled over a number of years, developing a way to help identify loopholes in physics and learning experiences).

 Written by Onri Jay Benally, an Indigenous American quantum hardware engineer.
+______________________
+## Things to Consider:
+• Determine if the info being sought or offered is abstract or concrete.
+(Abstract: multiple meanings or intangible; concrete: more or less a specific meaning or tangible).
+• Determine the topic subjectivity.
+• If the initial question does not completely make sense, ask for more information.
+• When it comes to an idea, you must consider whether the information is physically significant or not and to make that distinction.
+If something is only mathematically important, then it may only be relevant to navigating to the right ideas.
+• Whenever you have a "finite set", you can always find the "maximum of that set".
+• In a sense, time is like a continous multilayer of translucent or transparent filters, which old ideas are able to pass through.
+As we move further along, old ideas can overlap with new ones and form new prospects or designs.
+• Get comfortable with automating mundane tasks, but prepared to do some temporarily manual work.

 _________________________________________________________________________________________________________________________________________________________________
 http://www.acgov.org/searchhelp.htm is a nice starting point, but not the end.
 The table below can be viewed as supplementary to this.
 Additionally, a careful sequence of searches based on the list can be performed using ethical web scraping libraries if needed, examples provided in here.